-Alcohol and other drug abuse affect the profitability of a company.
-It also impacts absenteeism, tardiness, and productivity rates; workman’s compensation claims; and the overall climate of the workplace.
+Alcohol and other drug use affect the profitability of a company.
+It also impacts absence rates, tardiness, and productivity rates.
+Workman’s compensation claims increase and the climate of a workplace is affected.

-- 77% of drug abusers are employed.
+- 77% of drug users are employed.
 (Bureau of Labor Statistics)

-- Substance abusers are 33-50% less productive (National Institute on Drug Abuse)
+- Substance users are 33-50% less productive (National Institute on Drug Abuse)

-- Abusers are absent 30-35 days per year and are three times more likely than non-users to be late for work.
+- Substance users are absent 30-35 days per year and are three times more likely than non-users to be late for work.
 (U.S. Chamber of Commerce)

-- Abusers are three to four times more likely to have an accident on the job and five times more likely to file a workers’ compensation claim.
+- Substance users are three to four times more likely to have an accident on the job.
+They are also five times more likely to file a workers’ compensation claim.
 (Employee Assistance Society of North America)

-- 21% of workers report being injured or put in danger, having to re-do work or cover for another employee, or needing to work harder due to others’ drinking.
+- A person's alcohol use affects other employees.
+21% of workers report being put in danger or injured, having to re-do work or cover for another employee, or needing to work harder due to others’ drinking.
 (JSI Research and Training Institute)

-Drug-free workplace education programs are designed to assist employers as they work to create a healthier, safer environment for their employees and to address substance abuse in the workplace.
-There are a variety of programs that can assist employers in establishing drug-free workplace policies, and also provide education and training to employees and those in supervisory roles.
+Drug-free workplace education programs address substance abuse in the workplace.
+These programs assist employers in creating a healthier, safer environment for their employees.
+A variety of programs can assist employers in establishing drug-free workplace policies.
+They also provide education and training to employees and those in supervisory roles.